dslab-epfl/tinynf/ReadMe.md

+-- WEIRD: This MUST be of size 64, otherwise the card locks up quickly (even the heatup in the benchmarks doesn't finish)

 # TinyNF

 This repository contains code originally associated with the paper ["A Simpler and Faster NIC Driver Model for Network Functions"](https://www.usenix.org/conference/osdi20/presentation/pirelli) (OSDI 2020).